 A child's hearing can be affected by many things during their early years, including ear infections.
 When a child is unable to hear properly, their speech and language can be affected.
-Have your child's hearing checked by a local audiologist.
-You do NOT need a referral to see an audiologist.
+If you are concerned about your child's hearing, speak to their health care provider.

-For more information about hearing:
+For more information about speech, language and hearing: